CESARBR/knot-fog-connector/README.md

 #### publishData(id, data): Promise&lt;Void&gt;

 Publish data as a device.
+Called when a device publishes data on the fog.

 ##### Argument